apasarkar/masknmf-toolbox/README.md

 pip install .
 ```

-Install the version of PyTorch that matches your cuda: https://pytorch.org/get-started/locally/

-To find this via terminal:
+## GPU Dependencies

+The default installation of PyTorch will not have cuda enabled.
+To get the cuda-enabled PyTorch installation

+Find which Cuda version you're using (e.g. cuda_12.6)
 ```bash
 nvcc --version
 % or
 nvidia-smi
 ```

+Install the version of PyTorch that matches your cuda and operating system [on the PyTorch Getting Started](https://pytorch.org/get-started/locally/).

 # API
 See the notebooks folder for demos on how to use the motion correction, compression, and demixing APIs.